chrisjbillington/starship_telemetry/README.md

 other than `plot.py` on other systems.

 The Python script `plot.py` should work on other systems as long as you install the
 dependencies: `numpy`, `scipy`, `pandas`, `matplotlib`, `Pillow`, and `pyatmos`.
+The telemetry data extracted using the other two scripts is saved as a `.csv` file in this repository, so `plot.py` has the data it needs even if you can't run the other scripts on your system.

-* `download_and_crop.sh` is a bash script that calls `yt-dlp` to download SpaceX's YouTube video of the launch, then passes the video stream to `ffmpeg`, which crops the regions of the image containing telemetry data and save the resulting images to file once per second of video.
+* `download_and_crop.sh` is a bash script that calls `yt-dlp` to download SpaceX's YouTube video of the launch, then passes the video stream to `ffmpeg`, which crops the regions of the image containing telemetry data and saves the resulting images to file once per second of video.

 * `extract.py` uses `pytesseract` to call `tesseract` and perform optical character recognition on these images, and saves the resulting data to `telemetry.csv`.
 This